edyCodeforLife/expandtest/README.md

 # Feature

 1. List of Articles
-2. Skeleton when loading fetch data
-3. View Detail
+2. View Detail
-4. Responsive for mobile web
+3. Responsive for mobile web
+4. Search articles by title
+5. Scroll to top button in footer

 ## How to Run the Web Apps
 WARNING: You must have node js and npm already installed in your computer